nobodyisnobody/write-ups/Fword.CTF.2021/pwn/peaky.and.the.brain/README.md

 the output of the interpreter was returned back in the web page.

-the interpreted has a seccomp in place, that forbid execve (no shell exec),  socket (no connect back shellcode), mprotect (no shellcode so...)
+the interpreter has a seccomp in place, that forbid execve (no shell exec),  socket (no connect back shellcode), mprotect (no shellcode so...)

 ![](https://github.com/nobodyisnobody/write-ups/raw/main/Fword.CTF.2021/pwn/peaky.and.the.brain/pics/seccomp.png)